UNM Online Handbook

 Impact to Existing Offerings

 Online courses, and particularly those that are offered at a rapid pace, have been disproportionately difficult for freshmen and sophomores.
-Launch and continuation of an AOP must not decrease a department’s ability to offer its usual line-up of face-to-face and/or 16-week format classes.
+Launch and continuation of an AOP must not decrease a department’s ability to offer its usual line-up of on-the-ground and/or 16-week format classes.
 Departments should consider their available instructional resources before initiating an AOP, and must ensure there are no negative consequences for existing curricula.

-Seed funding is a loan.
+Support funding is a loan.
 It is to be recouped annually over the first three years of establishing an AOP through a transfer between the department and Academic Affairs.
 Departments may negotiate an extension to the payback period by request.

 Tuition Share

-• 65% to the College/School,
+- 65% to the college/school,

-• 5% to UNM Online,
+- 5% to UNM Online,

-• 5% to Digital Learning at the Center for Teaching and Learning,
+- 5% to Digital Learning at the Center for Teaching and Learning.

 Revenue Distribution